pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 people are the creators of history, a scientific summary and induction of the party's historical experience, an organic unity of Marxist values and methodology, and a full embodiment of the fundamental political stand centered on the people.
-From the perspective of values, all the work of the Communist Party of China is carried out with the people at the center.
+From the perspective of values, all the work of the CCP is carried out with the people at the center.

 Everything for the masses" is the embodiment of the party's fundamental purpose.
 Upholding the